 Traditional Armenian lunch in Goris.

-Check into Jazz Club Hotel
+On arrival we will check into the Jazz Club Hotel

 We also take the time to visit the fabulous Soviet-era amusement park and drive the dodgems!